 Some generalized knowledge of Georgian and Victorian eras.

-So Dorothy being a cat lover / owner would make her a bit of a trailblazer in this area.
-I think it could be made to work as long as it's dealt with in the plot, but it’s something to remember that it’s hard to imagine now how concerned people really were with witches back then, and realistically it would be addressed.
+For Dorothy, being a cat lover / owner would make her quite a trailblazer in this area.
+It could be made to work as long as it's dealt with in the plot, but it’s not something that would realistically be taken for granted at the time as it would be today.

-"three pounds" - £3 is too high a sum for him to give a maid servant up front — equivalent to at least a year's wages for Dorothy.
+"three pounds" £3 is a very high sum to give a maid servant up front — equivalent to at least a year's wages for Dorothy.

-"some nice clothes" - This likely wouldn’t come from the mouth of your typical Puritan, whose official stance on dressing expensively, and giving gifts is that these are satanic practices.
-A Puritan male would expect women to dress modestly and for women to have plain, simple, and few outfits, preferably handmade by the woman herself, not bought at a shop, which would be considered indulgent).
+"some nice clothes" A typical Puritan's official stance on dressing expensively and giving gifts is that these are satanic practices.
+A Puritan male would expect women to dress modestly and for women to have plain, simple, and few outfits (preferably sewn by the woman herself, not bought at a shop, which would be considered indulgent).

 "Right down Whitechapel Road" Let's double check the map.
-Whitechapel Rd. could be on the opposite side of the river from Rotherhithe?
-Let's check the map.
+Whitechapel Rd. could be on the opposite side of the river from Rotherhithe.

-"you don't have to call me 'sir'" - Likely a notion that would not have occurred to a man in this society.
+"you don't have to call me 'sir'" Likely a notion that would not have occurred to a man in this society.
 Sir is likely formal enough for Dorothy to use to address Carver, but "Master Carver" is also appropriate, especially if she is entering his service.

-these are notes that the author can take or leave, depending on their vision for the project and how historically accurate they want the dialogue to be.
+**these are notes that the author can use or not use, depending on their vision for the project.